Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Oktober 2025 06.21.08 UTC
+- WIB: Jumat, 17 Oktober 2025 08.59.23 UTC
-- WITA: Jumat, 17 Oktober 2025 07.21.08 UTC
+- WITA: Jumat, 17 Oktober 2025 09.59.23 UTC
-- WIT: Jumat, 17 Oktober 2025 08.21.08 UTC
+- WIT: Jumat, 17 Oktober 2025 10.59.23 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: friendship
+Kategori: attitude